soef/ioBroker.alexa/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/alexa2/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.alexa2.svg)](https://www.npmjs.com/package/iobroker.alexa2)

-**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 This adapter allows you to remote control your Alexa (Amazon Echo) devices.